-Shanghai Hutchison Pharmaceuticals Limited (the "Company") and its subsidiaries (together the "Group") are principally engaged in manufacturing, selling and distribution of prescription drug products.
+Shanghai Hutchison Pharmaceuticals Limited (the "Company") and its wholly owned subsidiary, Shanghai Shangyao Hutchison Whampoa GSP Company Limited (together the "Group") are principally engaged in manufacturing, selling and distribution of prescription drug products.
 The Group has manufacturing plants in the People's Republic of China (the "PRC") and sells mainly in the PRC.